 Vesttoo Appoints Reinsurance and ILS Expert Julia Henderson as Its Chief Commercial Officer

 TEL AVIV, Israel, Sept.
-12, 2022 /PRNewswire/ -- Vesttoo, a leading insurance risk transfer and investment platform, announced today that it has hired well-known portfolio manager and risk strategist Julia Henderson as Chief Commercial Officer.
+12, 2022 /PRNewswire/ -- Vesttoo, a leading insurance risk transfer platform, today announced that it has hired well-known portfolio manager and risk strategist Julia Henderson as its Chief Commercial Officer.
+In this new central role, Ms. Henderson will oversee the commercial strategy and the growth of the business, including sales and business development, marketing and revenue operations.

+As part of its strategic reorganization, Vesttoo has been exploring new roles for several key executives in order to maximize the impact of their experience and relationships.

+"Julia knows the reinsurance industry inside and out, and there can be no one more fitting to bring Vesttoo's vision to fruition," said Yaniv Bertele, CEO and co-founder of Vesttoo.
+"Our advisory board has already benefited much from her knowledge and experience, and now she is stepping into a more active leadership role in Vesttoo, in which she will lead business growth and strengthen our momentum going forward, as we expand globally."

 Ms. Henderson has worked in the reinsurance sector since 2004.
 She has been highly regarded as a prominent figure in the industry, having held executive roles at PartnerRe, Brit Insurance, Peak Capital, and Stable.
 She holds an MBA in Finance from the Wharton School at the University of Pennsylvania.
 Before joining Vesttoo as a CCO, Ms. Henderson served as a member of Vesttoo's advisory board, as well as the President and Head of Portfolio Management at Stable.